Insane Clown Posse: 2015–2017: The Marvelous Missing Link era

 Michigan-based author Steve Miller wrote a book, Juggalo: Insane Clown Posse, Their Fans, and the World They Made; released in 2016 via Da Capo Press, the book details the fandom associated with juggalos and their struggle with the FBI.

 In late 2015 2 flyers were released with the Phantom: X-tra Spooky Edition, promoting 2016 solo album releases from Violent J titled, Karma Forest, and Shaggy 2 Dope titled, F.T.F.O.M.F..
-On December 10, 2015 it was announced that the sideshow EP for The Marvelous Missing Link albums was released titled Phantom: X-tra Spooky Edition.
+On December 10, 2015, it was announced that the sideshow EP for The Marvelous Missing Link albums was released titled Phantom: X-tra Spooky Edition.

 In an April 8, 2016 faygoluvers.net interview with Violent J, he stated that Shaggy 2 Dope has been working with Young Wicked, who also produced the album, without asking Violent J for any help this far.
-After an internal conflict between Young Wicked, Violent J and Jumpsteady, it was rumoured that Young Wicked had left Psychopathic Records but wasn't made official until December 31, 2016 when it was announced that he had signed to Majik Ninja Entertainment.
+After an internal conflict between Young Wicked, Violent J and Jumpsteady, it was rumoured that Young Wicked had left Psychopathic Records but was not made official until December 31, 2016, when it was announced that he had signed to Majik Ninja Entertainment.

 In a January 19, 2017 ICP interview with Faygoluvers.net, Violent J stated that Shaggy 2 Dope and DJ Clay were working on the album.
-The album features Violent J on the song "'Foggin' Up the Window" and DJ Clay on the bonus track (only available digitally) "Awww Shit".
-The album was released on May 26, 2017 and charted on the Billboard 200 at No. 72, Independent at No. 1, R&B/Hip-Hop at No. 39, Top Album Sales at No. 18 and Artist 100 at No. 96.
+The album features Violent J on the song "Foggin' Up the Window" and DJ Clay on the bonus track (only available digitally) "Awww Shit".
+The album was released on May 26, 2017, and charted on the Billboard 200 at No. 72, Independent at No. 1, R&B/Hip-Hop at No. 39, Top Album Sales at No. 18 and Artist 100 at No. 96.

+2017–2019: Fearless Fred Fury era

+On April 13, 2017, Violent J announced the development of the 4th Joker Card in the 2nd Deck was ongoing.

 On September 16, 2017, an estimated 1,500 Juggalos gathered in front of the Lincoln Memorial to organize a concert and all-day rally in protest of their gang classification, and "class-based discrimination by law enforcement".

+On June 22, 2018, ICP began posting live updates during the recording sessions for their album, which was to be named Fearless Fred Fury.
+It was originally announced for release on October 26, 2018, slated to release alongside a companion EP titled Flip The Rat.
+However, the release date was pushed back to February 15, 2019, which was eventually honored as the release of both Fearless Fred Fury and Flip The Rat.